xoxzo/blog.xoxzo.com/content/Tutorials/checking-your-sms-status-en.md

 You'll also get a 400 Bad Request response if your parameters are incorrect.

 And that's it!
-There's more details in our [SMS documentation](http://docs.xoxzo.com/en/sms.html#check-sms-status-api) which you can check out as well!
+There are more details in our [SMS documentation](http://docs.xoxzo.com/en/sms.html#check-sms-status-api) which you can check out as well!

 Check out our [docs](https://docs.xoxzo.com/en/) to see what cool things you can do with our API.